pimlott/rlwrap-jdb/README.md

-rlwrap-jdb is a rear-guard effort to make [jdb][jdb] almost usable.
+rlwrap-jdb is a rearguard effort to make [jdb][jdb] almost usable.
 It uses to [rlwrap][rlwrap] not to add not only command-line editing and history, but (using rlwrap's filter mechanism) handy aliases, command repetition, and breakpoint completion.